Archaversine/Haskell2ComputerCraft/README.md

         turnLeft
 ```

-And even take advantage of Haskell's syntax:
+One can even take advantage of Haskell's syntax:

 ```haskell
 prog :: Turtle ()